swent-group10/mvp-prd/template/7-functional_requirements.md

 Based on the user’s scanned items and dietary preferences, suggesting recipes helps users make better food choices and utilize available ingredients effectively.

 **Proposed Solution**
-- Develop an algorithm to match scanned items with potential recipes.
+- Use a recipe API (Spoonacular) to fetch recipes based on a food item.
 - Integrate a recipe database for filtering based on user preferences and available ingredients.
 - Provide step-by-step instructions and nutritional information for suggested recipes.